noir-lang/noir/docs/docs/dev_docs/contracts/common_errors.md

 Could not process note because of "Error: Unknown account.".
 Skipping note...
 ```

-This error might occurr when you register an account only as a recipient and not as an account.
+This error might occur when you register an account only as a recipient and not as an account.
 To address the error, register the account by calling `server.registerAccount(...)`.